Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning: Experiments

-Limited by the characteristics of the dataset, when we insist on assigning different edges to each participant, the more participants in the GVFL, the more isolated nodes will appear, which is not conducive to the training of the model.
-Hence, in this paper, for two participants, we divided the dataset into two parts, and a small amount of isolated nodes will be tolerated.
-Each of participants holds half of edges and node features, which are randomly divided.
-And for multi-participants, we only divide node features for each participant and retain the complete graph structure.
-Due to the randomness of the segmentation, in this paper, we divide the data 10 times, and each participant will get completely different edges and features.
-The average accuracy of the trained server model will be reported.
+In GVFL, each dataset will be split for different clients.
+Assuming there are no overlap edges for each client, then with more clients participant in, the more isolated nodes appear in clients' graph data.
+It will be not conducive to collaboratively train the server model.
+Consequently, two splitting strategies are adopted for different number of clients.
+Specifically, for dual-participants, both edges and node features of the dataset are divided into two parts on average, in which a small part of isolated nodes will appear.
+For multi-participant, node features are divided averagely to each participant, and the complete topology of the graph is retained.
+Due to the randomness of the segmentation, the dataset is divided and tested for 10 times.
+The average accuracy of the trained server model will be recorded.